-In this segment Gregory Nagy (Harvard University), Leonard Muellner (Brandeis University), and Douglas Frame (CHS), read Odyssey 1.144–148.
+In this segment Gregory Nagy (Harvard University), Douglas Frame (CHS), and Leonard Muellner (Brandeis University), read Odyssey 1.144–148.
 Topics include couches and chairs, with a close attention to the cinematic qualities of the description, and the effects of multiple phases of development of Homeric poetry.

 ἐς δ᾽ ἦλθον μνηστῆρες ἀγήνορες. οἱ μὲν ἔπειτα

 145 ἑξείης ἕζοντο κατὰ κλισμούς τε θρόνους τε,

 τοῖσι δὲ κήρυκες μὲν ὕδωρ ἐπὶ χεῖρας ἔχευαν,

 σῖτον δὲ δμῳαὶ παρενήνεον ἐν κανέοισιν,